josediago-dev/typescript-tutorial/README.md

 By explicitly saying that we want a string type parameter for **sayHello** function, typescript will now strict that function and passing a type other than string will result in an error.
 ***

+# Objects And Arrays
-**03-objects-arrays** - Lesson on objects and array types of typescript.
+Lesson on objects and array types of typescript.
 In typescript, when we declare an array of same types and push a new value to the array but with a different type, typescript will not allow it.
 ```typescript
 const warriors = ['steph', 'klay', 'draymond'];